 With the exception of Pennsylvania, none of the legislatures I mentioned above made a noticeable effort to stop the Democrats from using the courts to change the rules before the election.
 In fact, some officials didn’t make any effort at all to stop it.
 For example, Georgia’s Secretary of State who claims to be a Republican allowed Democrats to circumvent the ballot signature verification laws without trying to take the case all the way to the Supreme Court.
-Of course the Supreme Court itself is the biggest issue.
-With the exception of the Texas Supreme Court Challenge to Georgia, Michigan, Pennsylvania and Wisconsin, the Supreme Court has made virtually no attempt to hear election cases since the November.
-They only rejected the Pennsylvania General Assembly’s case to overturn the extended 3 day ballot counting period that their courts mandated twice, citing before the election that no damage had been done yet as the election had not taken place.
+Of course, the Supreme Court itself is the biggest issue.
+With the exception of the Texas Supreme Court Challenge to Georgia, Michigan, Pennsylvania, and Wisconsin, the Supreme Court has made virtually no attempt to hear election cases since November.
+They only rejected the Pennsylvania General Assembly’s case to overturn the extended 3-day ballot-counting period that their courts mandated twice, citing before the election that no damage had been done yet as the election had not taken place.

 It is especially surprising since the three Trump nominees who he worked so hard to get onto the court are apparently part of the side of the court ignoring these challenges.
-I mean I am legitimately surprised by this, as they are essentially slitting their own throats with this knowing that at best the Democrats will try to impeach them if they take back The Senate and at worst they will pack the court beyond recognition making their role there inconsequential.
-These so called defenders of the constitution decided it was too much of a political mess to intervene to stop a criminal effort to steal an election, and instead just decided to let our country take a fatal shot to the chest and hope for the best.
-Only Alito and Thomas dissented, which surprises me since they we both appointed by Bushes.
+I mean I am legitimately surprised by this, as they are essentially slitting their own throats with this knowing that at best the Democrats will try to impeach them if they take back The Senate, and at worst they will pack the court beyond recognition making their role there inconsequential.
+These so-called defenders of the constitution decided it was too much of a political mess to intervene to stop a criminal effort to steal an election, and instead just decided to let our country take a fatal shot to the chest and hope for the best.
+Only Alito and Thomas dissented.

 Cowardice and Traitors